MerlinMason/wp-starter/README.md

 wp-starter is compatible with dploy - https://github.com/LeanMeanFightingMachine/dploy/

-Example of dploy.yaml config (not version controlled by default)
+Example of dploy.yaml config (not part of the repository, but will be created when you install dploy)

     staging:
         scheme: ftp